-Deep, wide, or infected cuts are more likely to leave scars, while clean, shallow wounds usually heal without marks.
+Deep, wide, or infected cuts are more likely to leave scars, while clean, shallow wounds often heal with little to no visible marking.

 Understanding the Basics of Scar Formation